HugoGuillen/ezTracks/README.md

 ---
 ## Setup
-The program it's just the file `eztracks.py` and works on Linux and Windows (Ubuntu WSL1) (I have not check on Mac but it should work too).
+The program it's just the file `eztracks.py` and works on Linux and Windows (Ubuntu WSL1) (I have not checked on Mac but it should work too).

 I suggest to setup a `conda` environment for installing `ezTracks` dependencies: